 Financial incentives are scalable and simpler than non-financial incentives, and today people majorly consider the social sustainability that financial incentive systems like cryptocurrencies would have with society.
 Now also many people argue that cryptocurrencies aren’t developed to be the foundation of society or economy.

-As we have read, the bitcoin network lacks accountability, and for pure financial incentives, it is challenging to regulate good behavior.
+As we have read, the bitcoin network lacks accountability, and it is challenging to regulate good behavior for pure financial incentives.
 There are multiple consequences of this issue that have been witnessed in past years in the crypto space that include:

 · Hacks in the crypto space have inundated the industry, and there has been around $1.8 billion worth of bitcoins that have been stolen in past years.